cesar-guillen/cesar-guillen.github.io/_posts/2025-07-30-EscapeTwo.md

 SQLSYSADMINACCOUNTS="SEQUEL\Administrator"
 ```

 Ryan can also winrm into the DC which gives us access to the user flag.
 From this winrm session we can also run SharpHound to enumerate the ACL's of each user.
-We could have ran bloodhound form Linux but SharpHound is almost always more complete as the Linux version tends to skip some ACLs.
+We could have ran bloodhound form Linux but SharpHound is almost always more complete as the python version tends to skip some ACLs.

 ![escape_info_card](assets/images/escapetwo/winrm.png)